pinheiroGroup/Kinbiont.jl/docs/src/07_example_ML/index.md

 - `param[3]` is the yield rate of species 3,
 - `param[4]` represents the predation rate between species 3 and species 1.

-We simulate the community dynamics using random initial conditions for the species populations.
+We will simulate the community dynamics using random initial conditions for the species populations.
+Then, we generate a random matrix of features (i.e., initial conditions) used in the for loop later on

 ```julia
 # We generate a random matrix of features (i.e., initial conditions)